cvlmtg/react-smart-select/README.md

 ### Group select

 With little effort it's possible to achieve advanced features like groups of options, where each group has a header that can select and deselect the whole group.
-You can find the code for this select in the demo app!
+You can find the code for this control in the demo app!

 ![group-gif](./images/group.gif)

 ### Fancy select

-This select just shows some of the style configurability achievable with react-smart-select.
+This control just shows some of the style configurability achievable with **react-smart-select**.

 ![fancy-gif](./images/fancy.gif)